Coors Field: MLB

 Games 3 and 4 of the 2007 World Series between the Rockies and the Boston Red Sox were held at Coors Field.
 The Red Sox swept both games to win the title.

 On August 7, 2016, Ichiro Suzuki collected his 3,000th MLB career hit: a seventh-inning triple that was off the right field wall off Rockies pitcher Chris Rusin.

 Concerts

 Ice Hockey

 Coors Field also hosted three outdoor ice hockey games in February 2016.
 First, on February 20, the local Denver Pioneers defeated their arch-rival Colorado College 4–1 in a college match billed as the "Battle on Blake".
 Then, one week later on February 27, the Colorado Avalanche lost to the Detroit Red Wings 5–3 as part of the 2016 NHL Stadium Series.
 The day before that also hosted the Alumni exhibition game where the Colorado Avalanche alumni defeated their Detroit Red Wings counterparts.

+Banana Ball

+As a part of their world tour, the Savannah Bananas played two games of Banana Ball at Coors Field on August 9-10, 2025.
+Tickets were available via a lottery and sold out in less than two hours.
+The attendance of more than 50,000 fans was the highest of any MLB stadium in the Bananas history.
+The August 9 game was televised by ESPN.

+The Savannah Bananas will play two games against the Indianapolis Clowns at Coors Field on August 14 and 15, 2026.
+Tickets will again be available via a lottery.

 The "Voice" of Coors Field

 Alan Roach was the main PA announcer since Coors Field opened in 1995.
 In the spring preceding the 2007 Rockies season, Roach announced his retirement from his post at Coors Field to spend more time over the summer with his family.
 He did come back to substitute in 2008.
 Roach is also the PA announcer for the nearby Colorado Avalanche hockey team of the NHL and former PA announcer for the Denver Broncos of the NFL.
 He also provides voice-overs for local sports introductions in the region, in addition to hosting a local sports talk radio show.
 He is currently the PA announcer for the Minnesota Vikings of the NFL.
 He is also one of the voices of the train system at Denver International Airport, and has also been heard as the PA announcer at recent Super Bowls.
 Reed Saunders, 23, was chosen to be the new voice of Coors Field on March 16, 2007.